Skip to Main Content

 2024 Lone Tree City Council Municipal Election

-On May 7, 2024, the City of Lone Tree will hold its City Council Municipal Election.
-This election will include openings for two (2) council seats, one each from Lone Tree District 1 and Lone Tree District 2, as well as an opening for the position of Mayor, which is an at-large position (meaning a candidate can be elected from either District 1 or District 2).
+On Tuesday, May 7, 2024, the City of Lone Tree will hold its City Council Municipal Election.
+This election will include one council seat from District 1 and the position of Mayor, which is an at-large position.

 At the September 5, 2023 Lone Tree City Council Meeting, City Council unanimously approved changes to City voting districts ahead of the May 2024 municipal election.
 These changes are required by the City Charter to balance the total population in each of the City’s two voting districts as the east side of the City continues to see new residential development.